 - Write out a list of questions you would like your spouse to answer.
 Trade lists, and spend some time talking about your answers together.

 - Wash the car or spray off the driveway together.
 A water fight can be fun for adults as well!
-(And you never know what that may lead to.)
+(Wet teeshirt, anyone?
+You never know what that may lead to.)

 - Pray together.
 Out loud.
 Both of you.
 (Guys, you’ve done harder things than this before.
 Girls, don’t assume you can pray better.)
 Praying together can create wonderful spiritual intimacy.